miraland-labs/hashpoo/hashpoo-cli/README.md

-# Poolore - Easy and Simplified Public Pool for ORE Mining
+# Hashpoo - Hashpower pool only, for PoW believers.
+Simple and easy public pool dedicated to ORE mining, pure PoW, no staking no boosting.

 **The goal of this project is to bring more consumer miners on board through easy and simple ORE mining operations, in line with the ORE design principle: anyone can mine.**

-**This is Poolore client, originated from [ore-private-pool-cli](https://github.com/miraland-labs/ore-private-pool-cli.git) which derived from [ore-hq-client](https://github.com/Kriptikz/ore-hq-client.git).**
+**This is Hashpoo server.**

-## Key Differentiators of Poolore
+## Key Differentiators of Hashpoo

-**Fully embrace and leverage ORE program**

 **No sign up fee, no sign up action**

-**No delegating operation, no manual staking**
+**Hashpoo does NOT cap or limit your hashpower in any way.**

+**No delegating, no staking, no boosting, pure PoW**

 **Start mining when you connect.
 Stop mining when you disconnect.**